iyobo/jollofjs/packages/isvalid/README.md

         "user": { type: String }
     }

-and is in fact the as this:
+and is in fact the same as this:

     {
         type: Object,